-With 1,100+ majors and over 8,500 alumni UCSB's Environmental Studies Program is one of the world's largest and most successful undergraduate environmental programs.
+With 1,100+ majors, over 8,900 alumni, and offering over 100 courses covering a vast array of disciplines and topics, UCSB's Environmental Studies Program is one of the world's largest and most successful undergraduate environmental programs.

 Offer both a Bachelor of Arts (B.A.) and Science (B.S.) degree in Environmental Studies and a third degree in (B.S.)
 Hydrologic Sciences and Policy.
 Multiple degree options provide students flexibility to select a major that most appropriately fits their environmental interests and long-term goals.